The person at the center of this case

 Beyond the top three above — each detail below could be the thread that pulls this case open.

-What are the current statuses and whereabouts of co-conspirators FU Qiang and JIANG Lizhi?
+What are the identities and current whereabouts of co-conspirators FU Qiang and JIANG Lizhi?

 Even the smallest detail could be the key to solving this case.